-G.1 Overview of Method
+G.1 Overview of Method Used

-There are a number of small PWSs with water quality problems located in the vicinity of the Oak Meadows Estates PWS that could benefit from joining together and cooperating to share the cost for obtaining compliant drinking water.
+There are a number of small PWSs with water quality problems located in the vicinity of Stoneridge Lake that could benefit from joining together and cooperating to share the cost for obtaining compliant drinking water.
 This cooperation could involve creating a formal organization of individual PWSs to address obtaining compliant drinking water, consolidating to form a single PWS, or having the individual PWSs be taken over or bought out by a larger regional entity.

-The small PWSs with water quality problems near the Oak Meadows Estates PWS are summarized in Table G.1.
-Most of them are owned by Orbit.
-It is assumed for this analysis that all of the systems would participate in a shared solution.
+The small PWSs with water quality problems near the Stoneridge Lake PWS are listed in Table G.1, along with their average water consumption and estimates of the capital cost for each PWS to construct an individual pipeline.
+All the PWSs are owned by Orbit.
+It is assumed for this analysis that all the systems would participate in a shared solution.

-This analysis focuses on compliance alternatives related to obtaining water from large water providers that are interested in providing water outside their current area, either by wholesaling to PWSs, or by expanding their service areas.
+This analysis focuses on compliance alternatives related to obtaining water from large water providers interested in providing water outside their current area, either by wholesaling to PWSs, or by expanding their service areas.
 This type of solution is most likely to have the best prospects for sustainability, and a reliable provision of compliant drinking water.

 The purpose of this analysis is to approximate the level of capital cost savings that could be expected from pursuing a shared solution versus a solution where the study PWS obtains compliant drinking water on its own.
-Regardless of the form a group solution would take, one way or another the water consumers would have to pay for the infrastructure needed for obtaining compliant water.
-In order to keep this analysis as straightforward and realistic as possible, it is assumed the individual PWSs would remain independent, and would share the capital cost for the infrastructure required.
-Also, to maintain simplicity this analysis is limited to estimating capital cost savings.
+Regardless of the form a group solution would take, water consumers would have to pay for the infrastructure needed for obtaining compliant water.
+To keep this analysis as straightforward and realistic as possible, it is assumed the individual PWSs would remain independent, and would share the capital cost for the infrastructure required.
+Also, to maintain simplicity, this analysis is limited to estimating capital cost savings related to pipeline construction, which is likely to be by far the largest component of the overall capital cost.
 A shared solution could also produce savings in O&M expenses as a result of reduction in redundant facilities and the potential for shared O&M resources, and these savings would have to be evaluated if the PWSs are interested in implementing a shared solution.

-There are many ways capital costs could be divided between participating PWSs and the final apportioning of costs would likely be based on negotiation between the participating entities.
+There are many ways pipeline capital costs could be divided between participating PWSs, and the final apportioning of costs would likely be based on negotiation between the participating entities.
 At this preliminary stage of analysis it is not possible to project results from negotiations regarding cost sharing.
-For this reason, two methods are used to allocate cost between PWSs in an effort to give an approximation of the range of savings that might be attainable for an individual PWS.
-This range is considered to be representative of possible savings that could result from an agreement that should be fair and equitable to all parties involved.
+For this reason, three methods are used to allocate cost between PWSs in an effort to give an approximation of the range of savings that might be attainable for an individual PWS.